Younger people receiving a home care package

 While you continue to access a home care package, you will continue to pay your aged care fees:

-- a basic daily fee (everyone pays which the NDIS will not cover); and
+- a basic daily fee (everyone can be asked to pay this); and

 - an income-tested care fee – an additional contribution towards the cost of your care (depending on your personal and financial circumstances).